-In order to ensure that projects with epoxy resin are really successful, you should pay special attention to the exact adherence to the recommended quantities of casting resin and hardener.
+In order to ensure that projects with epoxy resin are really successful, you should pay special attention and follow exactly the guidelines on recommended quantities of casting resin and hardener.
 If this mixing ratio is not adhered to exactly, unexpected difficulties in processing and curing can quickly arise.
 Now, of course, the composition of the mixture is slightly altered by the addition of color.
-You should therefore follow the following instructions for the procedure:
+You should, therefore, follow the below instructions for the procedure:

 - In order not to impair the indicated mixing ratio more than necessary, you should use highly concentrated paints and pigments with high coloring power for the epoxy resin coloring.

-- Basically, you should only use paints that do not contain water.
+- You should only use paints that do not contain water.

-- The UV protection, which is so important as a protection against yellowing, is not replaced by the coloring of the resin.
-It is of course already the case that yellowing that occurs over time is less noticeable in colored epoxy resin castings than in crystal clear cast resin with an originally transparent structure.
+- UV protection, which is very important as protection against yellowing, is not replaced by the coloring of the resin.
+It is, of course, the case that yellowing that occurs over time is less noticeable in colored epoxy resin castings than in crystal clear cast resin with an originally transparent structure.

-- For beginners we recommend to use uncolored resin for the first work with epoxy resin.
+- For beginners, we recommend using uncolored resin for the first work with epoxy resin.
 This will allow you to get to know the special characteristics of this exciting craft material better, so that the correct dosage of the colors can be determined all the more easily.

 Just follow the steps listed below to color your resin aesthetically and with high quality without any problems:

-- Before you start work, prepare all the materials you need, as you can easily get under time stress during many epoxy work steps.
+- Before you start work, prepare all the materials you need, as you can easily run low on time during many epoxy work steps.

-- Covering the work area with foil or cardboard prevents damage and makes cleaning easier afterwards.
+- Covering the work area with foil or cardboard prevents damage and makes cleaning easier afterward.

 In order to avoid any damage to your skin or respiratory tract, we strongly recommend the use of protective clothing consisting of safety goggles, a suitable breathing mask and nitrile gloves that are as good as new.